N-Nagorny/libedid/README.md

 ### Base EDID

 - Incorrect Video input parameters bitmap and Display type for analog input type.
 (TODO: std::variant to distinct)
-- Display Range Limits Display Descriptor always has no timing information.
+- Display Range Limits Display Descriptor doesn't describe Secondary GTF curve and CVT data.
 - Chromaticity is not deserialized.
 - Gamma is printed in the floating-point format though BaseBlock stores it in the integer format.